Q3 2025 Report

 Landmark Deals Propel 2025 Toward Historic Highs

-Israel’s tech M&A market recorded $25 across 33 exits in Q3 2025, the second-highest quarterly total on record after Q1 2025.
-While the number of transactions remained steady, two large acquisitions accounted for the majority of disclosed value: Google’s acquisition of Wiz ($32B) and Palo Alto Networks’ acquisition of CyberArk’s acquisition ($14B).
+Israel’s tech M&A market recorded $32B across 33 exits in Q3 2025, the second-highest quarterly total on record after Q1 2025.
+While the number of transactions remained steady, one large acquisition accounted for the majority of disclosed value: Palo Alto Networks’ acquisition of CyberArk ($25B).

-Excluding the large headline acquisitions, 32 transactions contributed $6.97B in disclosed value.
-This represents a 53% increase from Q2 2025 and a 25% rise year-over-year, with activity largely concentrated in early- to mid-stage companies.
-The trend underscores the role of M&A as a driver of technology integration and talent acquisition, reinforcing longer-term market dynamics.
+Excluding large headline acquisitions, 32 transactions contributed nearly $7B in disclosed value.
+This represents a 112% increase from Q2 2025 and a 33% rise year-over-year, with activity largely concentrated in early- to mid-stage companies.
+The trend highlights the role of M&A as a driver of technology integration and talent acquisition, reinforcing longer-term market dynamics.

 Notable M&As